Namelesss1/ProjectBT/README.md

 - **Two new battle gamemodes** alongside Balloon Battle & Coin Runners
   - _Shine Thief:_ Very similar to Shine Thief from Mario Kart 8 Deluxe.
 Everyone battles for the Shine Sprite (which is actually a single coin).
 To win, a player must hold on to the shine for at least 30 seconds.
 Points are based on how many seconds a player has held on to the shine for (e.g. 10 seconds held = 10 points).
 When losing the shine and picking it up again, the timer for players will pick up where it last left off.
 If a player loses the shine with under 10 seconds left, they will need to count down from 10 seconds again the next time they pick it up.

   - _Elimination:_ A battle-royale style gamemode where players are eliminated.
 There is a grace period where players will collect as many points as they can.
 Once the grace period is over, every 15 seconds the least-scoring players will be eliminated until there is only one (or no) players left standing.
-Placement is based on order of ellimination.
+Placement is based on order of elimination.

 - **Free-For-All (FFA) mode:** Battle without teams!
 You can hit and score off of whoever you want, its everyone for themselves.
 How well you place depends only on how well you do individually.

 - **Custom Battle Tracks**: Instead of just 10 battle stages, you can choose from among 37 different battle stages including the original battle stages, custom tracks, and retro tracks.

 - **All or Nothing mode**: This optional way of playing battles is very intense.
 You can win it all, or lose it all.
 A rewarding yet punishing battle option which behaves differently for each gamemode:
-  - _In Balloon Battle:_ You can +5 points for popping someone's last balloon.
+  - _In Balloon Battle:_ You gain +5 points for popping someone's last balloon.
 But you lose ALL points when you lose your own last balloon.
   - _In Coin Runners:_ Players drop ALL coins when hit in any way, no matter how many coins they had.
 If a player is hit with a shroom or a star, all of their coins will be stolen and given to the other player!
   - _In Shine Thief:_ When you lose the shine, your time left with shine will be reset back to the full 30 seconds.
 This means that to gaurentee a win, a player must hold the shine for 30 seconds straight without losing it.
   - _Elimination:_ Same as in Coin Runners, and there is no grace period.
 Players will begin to be eliminated right after the first 20 seconds

 - **New Items**
-  - _Booper_: A mix of a boo and a blooper ("Boo-per).
+  - _Booper_: A mix of a boo and a blooper ("Boo-per").
 Does the same thing as a blooper, but also steals things from the highest-scoring player like an automatic-mushroom.
 In balloon battle, it steals a balloon from highest-scorer and you gain a point.
 In Coin Runners & Elimination, it steals coins from highest-scorer and gives them to you.
 In Shine Thief, it steals the shine from whoever currently holds the shine.
+It is not effective when no player has a shine, so make sure to hold on to it!
   - _Triple Bombs_: 3 bob-ombs that rotate around you.
 Replaces shocks
   - _Triple Fibs_: 3 fibs that rotate around you.
 Replaces Bullet Bill